-In starting with the basics, think about your goals as a business - what data will help you achieve them?
-Which data sets will give you a unique edge in converting your customers?
+Starting with the basics, think about your goals as a business - what data will help you achieve them?
+Which data sets will give you a unique edge in converting prospects to customers?
 Is it open data - freely available to anyone, like some government data?
 Is it digital or offline data you can acquire or collect?
 Do you already have it, or do you need to get it?
 It's good to know that the top areas where businesses across industries say they would benefit from having more data are: customer service information (36%), behavioral data (36%), social network activity (35%), and measurement and analytics data (33%).
 What's your need?
 What are your use cases?

-of businesses see improving the quality of their data as a top priority.
+of respondents in the travel industry see improving the quality of their data as a top priority

-What's the Edge You're Missing?
+What's the edge you're missing?